>

 This Casablanca temple is the tallest in the world, it has a tower 200 meters high and the second largest after the Mecca mosque.
 This incredible white mosque is impressive both for its size and for having the latest technology: its roof opens automatically, it has heated floors, electric doors and it has an anti-earthquake system.
 The exterior of the mosque has thirty thousand square meters where about 90,000 people can fit.

-a mezquita _hassan_II
+a hassan_II mosque

 the old medina